-These morality plays had a great deal of influence the develop Religion And Life English drama: so that when they cease to By SCRIPTOR be acted during the Puritan ascendance in

-England, they continued to have some share in the growth of the secular drama.
+These morality plays had a great deal of influence in the develop ment of the English drama; so that when they cease to be acted during the Puritan ascendance in England, they continued to have some share in the growth of the secular drama.

-Nearly 300 years had to pass. though, before any revival of the religious drama appeared in England.
-This we can probably date from the practice which originated at the close of the last cen-tury in producing plays and tableaux written around Christmas story.
-The best known of these, perhaps, was connected with the parish of St. Hilary, in Cornwall, the Nativity play of which was performed in the parish church and achieved world-wide fame as a result of the play being broadcasted.
+Nearly 300 years had to pass, though, before any revival of the religious drama appeared in England.
+This we can probably date from the practice which originated at the close of the last century in producing plays and tableaux written around Christmas story.
+The best known of these, perhaps, was connected with the parish of St. Hilary, in which was performed in the parish church and achieved world-wide fame as a result of the play being broadcasted.

-The stage is not the only vehicle for religious drama; though we doubt whether any form of religious drama will ever equal the famous Passion Play of Ober-ammergay as a means of drawing audiences from all parts of the world.
-None the less, the stage can never hope to compete with either the film, television or broadcasting so far as its potential influence is concerned. a fact which religion has not been slow to observe, though its conspicuous successes in these fields have not as vet been very numerous.
+The stage is not the only vehicle for religious drama; though we doubt whether any form of religious drama will ever equal the famous Passion Play of Ober-ammergau as a means of drawing audiences from all parts of the world.
+None the less, the stage can never hope to compete with either the film, television or broadcasting so far as its potential influence is concerned, a fact which religion has not been slow to observe, though its conspicuous successes in these fields have not as yet been very numerous.